stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

                   "node_modules/ngx-extended-pdf-viewer/assets/viewer.js"
                 ]

+    If you're the adventurous one, you can also add the next version of pdf.js.
+Note that this version is a developer snapshat instead of a stable release.
+It's not intended to be used in production yet.
+Plus, the version number may change with each release of ngx-extended-pdf-viewer.
+That said, here's how to have a glimpse of the future:

+                "scripts": [
+                  "node_modules/ngx-extended-pdf-viewer/assets/pdf-2.2.199.js",
+                  "node_modules/ngx-extended-pdf-viewer/assets/pdf-2.2.199.worker.js",
+                  "node_modules/ngx-extended-pdf-viewer/assets/viewer-2.2.199.js"
+                ]

 2.b.
 (CLI users only) Add the translations to the assets by adding them to the "assets" section in the angular.json:

             "assets": [